 The “out-spouse” refers to the one with less knowledge about the finances and less access to information and documents.
 Their experience with the parties’ finances might be as limited as being given an allowance each week or a credit card with a monthly spending limit.
 Obviously, there are varying degrees of being the in or out spouse, but for the sake of discussion, let’s assume a relatively extreme disparity in terms of access to information.

-Representing the Out-Spouse
+Representing High-Net-Worth Clients: The Out-Spouse

 Perhaps the largest challenge the family law practitioner faces in representing the out-spouse is the need for financial information.
 We rely on our clients to tell us how much money their spouse earns, how much money is in various types of accounts, what retirement plans and insurances exist, the cost of the children’s school and activities, and so on.
 No problem, you say to yourself and your client; you will serve discovery requests, including some broad Request for Production of Documents.